 Why are my homemade wedges soggy?

-What pairs well with potato wedges?
+What pairs well with loaded potato wedges?

 If you make this recipe, I’d love to hear from you!
-You can leave me a comment below.
+You can leave a recipe rating and a comment below.
+And remember to tag @DishedByKate on Instagram, Facebook and TikTok if you’ve made one of my recipes.
+Seeing your recreations really makes my day 😊.

 Print